xEzka1903/ArmorTrimEdit/README.md

-# ArmorTrimEdit
+# ArmorTrimEdit v.
+2.0.12 for Minecraft 1.21.x
-version 2.0.12

-Plugin for Minecraft Paper & Spigot/Bukkit Servers for Adding/Removing Armor Trims from items
+# Minecraft Paper & Spigot/Bukkit Server Plugin

-Minecraft version 1.21.x
+# A plugin to Add/Remove armor trims from an armor item easily

+© 2025 vailan
+Licensed under the MIT License